Favicon HTML Code

 The sizes attribute

 The sizes attribute tells the browser which icon to use at which size.
 Common values are 16x16, 32x32, 180x180, 192x192, and 512x512.
+See our complete favicon sizes guide for details on each size.

 SVG Favicon (Modern Browsers)